-Yamaha YZF-R3 0-60 in 5.1 and 0-100 in 17.10 seconds
+Yamaha YZF-R3 does 0-60 in 5.1 and 0-100 mph in 17.10 seconds

-Then they introduced an entry level machine that at the time sat neatly at the bottom of the R series family but resembled the larger motorcycles in the series.
+Then they introduced an entry-level machine that at the time sat neatly at the bottom of the R series family but resembled the larger motorcycles in the series.

-The small and lightweight two-cylinder bike firmly focused on toppling what was at the time one of the most popular entry level sportsbikes.
+The small and lightweight two-cylinder bike firmly focused on toppling what was at the time one of the most popular entry-level sportsbikes.
 Which was the Ninja 300.

 Despite the larger engine, Yamaha managed to undercut its main rival in the weight department, coming in at 167 kg dry and thus making it 7 kg lighter than the Ninja.

 When you only have 42 hp even small weight savings can have a profound effect on straight-line performance.

-YZF-R3 Dyno Curve / Engine PerformanceYamaha YZF-R3 Dyno Curve
+YZF-R3 Dyno Curve / Engine Performance

 The Yamaha YZF-R3 makes a respectable 37 hp @ 10500 rpm and 20 lb/ft @ 9000 rpm at the rear wheels.

-Even below 7000 rpm for general making-progress, the R3 drives well from 3500 rpm right to when it takes off a little over 6000 rpm.
+Even below 7000 rpm for general making progress, the R3 drives well from 3500 rpm right to when it takes off a little over 6000 rpm.

-If we were to compare to Kawasaki’s Ninja 300, the R3 engine is generally more flexible in almost all scenarios and especially so in second and third gear, and from 6000 rpm upwards in the remaining gears.
+If we were to compare it to Kawasaki’s Ninja 300, the R3 engine is generally more flexible in almost all scenarios and especially so in second and third gear, and from 6000 rpm upwards in the remaining gears.

 But the R3 does run with longer gearing than the Ninja 300, so its power and torque advantage does not really show as evidently as you’d expect.

-Like its engine performance the Yamaha R3’s straight-line ability falls somewhere in the middle of the entry level sportbike class that it occupies.
+Like its engine performance, the Yamaha R3’s straight-line ability falls somewhere in the middle of the entry-level sportbike class that it occupies.

-What’s most impressive of almost all of the 300 cc plus motorcycle in the category is that they all do sub six second 0-60 mph times.
+What’s most impressive of almost all of the 300 cc plus motorcycles in the category is that they all do sub six seconds 0-60 mph times.

 The R3 is no different, and with a perfect launch from a dig can accelerate from 0-60 mph in 5.10 seconds.
 0-80 mph in 8.73 and 0-100 mph in 17.13 seconds.